plamarque/sphinx-poc/docs/PersonalApplications/Managing-Notification.rst

 change all messages on this menu into the read status.
 Finally, to remove any notification item, simply click the corresponding |image2|.

+.. _Via-emails:

 Via emails
 ~~~~~~~~~~~

 Besides on-site notifications, you are totally able to keep track of
 activities and events via emails.
-In PRODUCT, it is easy to control your
+In eXo Platform, it is easy to control your
 own email notifications from a single location in the user settings.
 When this function is enabled, you will receive emails in 2 ways: